 I absolutely love Tapas style meals with any sort of cuisine, this way you can indulge yourself in many flavours and spices, instead of having a basic plate of food.
 The Mediterranean is always a favourite!

 My favourite book is 1984 by George Orwell.
 Regarded a modern classic, this dystopian thriller is guaranteed to keep you immersed from the first to the last page, creating a negative imaginary world that is hugely convincing.

 13. Favourite genre of music?

 I like a wide variety of music – on one hand, I love alternative and electronic rock, and on the other, I like guilty pleasure and feel-good funk.

 Any creative projects I like to indulge myself in, whether that’s designing a t-shirt for somebody or even making a mini holiday video.
 I love to travel – I’ve been lucky enough to explore a number of exciting cities around the world, immersing myself in their cultures and living the way the locals do I aspire to do.
 Photography has also been a firm hobby of mine, I’m always borrowing my Dads’ camera and tripod capturing portraits of people and cities that I’ve travelled to.
 Lastly, I’ve been dancing since I was three years old with Ballet, Tap and Modern.
 I have loved the thrilling experience of performing in shows at theatres, it is a great source of exercise and teaches you a lot of discipline.

 15. If you weren’t an artist, what would you be?

 A career without the inclusion of art or design feels incomprehensible to me, but I’ve always been intrigued by police and detective work.
-I like the idea of digging deep into cases and working together as a team, however this may have been more appealing that it actually is due to the amount of crime dramas I’ve watched!
+I like the idea of digging deep into cases and working together as a team, however, this may have been more appealing than it actually is due to the number of crime dramas I’ve watched!